 This refreshing Iranian game requires horse riders to divide into two teams.
 Each team gets on the horseback and tries to score more goals against the opposite team.

 To begin with the game, each team’s players stay on horsebacks in a row behind the middle line in the middle of the field.
 Then, the referee throws the ball between them from approximately 6.5 m away for them to start the game.
 Players start riding toward the ball to get control over it and launch a tactical offense toward the opponent’s goal post.
-If there’s foul during the game or it’s time for the rest between two Chukkas, the game is paused.
+If there’s a foul during the game or it’s time for the rest between two Chukkas, the game is paused.

 If anything happens for the ponies or a pony is hurt, the game is paused and the rider uses another horse to continue the game.
 As Chogan is an exciting game requiring lots of physical activities, horses get tired quickly.
 Therefore, tired mounts should be replaced by fresh ones from time to time.
 So, each rider uses more than one horse during the race.